LimePay/docs/Processing-Payments.md

 ```
 Once the payment is successfully sent for processing, an `onSuccessfulSubmit` event will be triggered.
 Respectively, if an error occurs, `onFailedSubmit` event will be triggered.

 You can monitor the status of the payment through the `limepay` SDK.
-More information on how to `GET` payments in the [LimePay SDK]() TODO documentation.
+More information on how to `GET` payments in the [LimePay SDK](https://github.com/LimePay/docs/blob/latest/JavaScript-SDK-documentation.md) documentation.

 #### 4.2 Relayed Payments

 #### **Three step processing of relayed payments**
-The following three steps must be perform so that you successfully process relayed payment
+The following three steps must be performed so that you successfully process relayed payment
  1. Initialise the relayed payment
  2. Sign the desired Ethereum transactions
  3. Process the payment

 **Step 1.
 Initialise the relayed payment**

 Initialising the payment through the library:
 ```javascript
 const LimePayWeb = require('limepay-web');